rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 pool.future(:add_one, 5).value
 ```

-In my opinion, the new hotness for working with concurrency is the toolkit provided by [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).
+The new hotness for working with concurrency is the toolkit provided by [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).
 While `Celluloid` is easy to get started with, `Concurrent` is the "Swiss Army Knife", providing a large array of abstractions and classes, including futures, promises, thread-safe collections, maybes, and so on. `Concurrent` provides several different thread pool implementations for different purposes, each supporting a number of configurations, including min and max pool sizes, advanced shutdown behaviors, max queue size (along with a fallback policy when the job queue size is exceeded) to name a few.

 ```ruby
 pool = Concurrent::FixedThreadPool.new(5) # 5 threads